What is My Occupation Called in Saskatchewan?

 Working in Trades

-In Saskatchewan, there are four compulsory apprenticeship trades: Electrician, Plumber, Refrigeration Mechanic and Sheet Metal Worker.
+In Saskatchewan, there are five compulsory apprenticeship trades: Electrician, Plumber, Refrigeration Mechanic, Sheet Metal Worker, and Sprinkler Fitter.
 If your occupation is a trade you must contact the Saskatchewan Apprenticeship and Trade Certification Commission (SATCC) to find out what qualifications you need to work in the trade in Saskatchewan.
 To work in a compulsory apprenticeship trade you must have a journeyperson certificate or be registered as an apprentice with the SATCC.

 You should also check with the SATCC, your employer and other licensing bodies related to your trade to find out if there are other requirements to work in the trade.
 For example: Gas and Electrical Licensing have additional requirements.
 For answers to common questions about the trades, go to Frequently Asked Questions on the SATCC's website.